Manojython/hill-climbing-search/README.md

 - - - - Q - - -
 - Q - - - - - -
 - - - - - - - Q

-Rate of success:  0.1
-Rate of failure:  0.9
-Average steps for success:  5.3
-Average steps for failure:  4.111111111111111
 ```
 ## Hill Climbing Search with Sideways Moves for a 8-Queen puzzle
 ```